Why Are Most SSDs Already Encrypted?

 Is my SSD encrypted even if I never turned on encryption?

-Most SSDs manufactured after 2015 implement always-on hardware encryption (also called Class 0 encryption).
-The controller encrypts every write and decrypts every read using a key burned into the controller during manufacturing.
+Many mainstream and enterprise SSDs manufactured after 2015 implement always-on hardware encryption (sometimes called Class 0 under the ATA Security specification).
+The controller encrypts every write and decrypts every read using a key generated during manufacturing.
 This happens transparently; the OS never sees it.
-The data on the NAND is always ciphertext.
+The data on the NAND is ciphertext.
+Some consumer NVMe drives omit hardware encryption entirely.
 If you also set a user password (ATA Security, OPAL, or BitLocker hardware mode), the media encryption key itself is encrypted with your password.

 What is the difference between hardware encryption and BitLocker?

 Hardware encryption (SED) is performed by the SSD controller using a key stored in the controller silicon.
 BitLocker is software encryption performed by Windows using a key stored in the TPM or entered by the user.
 They can operate independently or together.
-When BitLocker uses 'hardware encryption mode,' it delegates encryption to the SSD controller.
-Recovery from a dead hardware-encrypted drive requires reviving the controller first, then applying the BitLocker key to the imaged data.
+When BitLocker uses 'hardware encryption mode,' it delegates encryption to the SSD controller via OPAL commands.
+Recovery from a dead hardware-encrypted drive requires reviving the controller, then authenticating with the BitLocker recovery key so the controller decrypts data during imaging.

 What happens to the encryption key if the controller is replaced?